Content Marketing for the Uninspired

 We probably do, though, because other blog posts are soooooo long that my eyes glaze over as I scroll down them.
 Plus, I'm not in the mood to write about something dry.

-Think about what INSPIRES you and write about that.
+Think about what inspires you and write about that.

 Except, right now, I'm not feeling terribly inspired.
 Productive, yes; inspired, no.